durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_pim.md

 + Task 1: Reset the password for the user
 + Task 2: Assign an Azure AD role in Privileged Identity Management
-+ Task 3: Sign in to the Azure Portal, to access the Privileged Identity Management
++ Task 3: Sign in to the Microsoft Entra Admin Center to access the Privileged Identity Management

 ## Estimated timing: 60 minutes